Solar Energy Careers Hold Promise

 A Sunny Outlook for Solar Energy Careers

-That trend is expected to continue in 2018.
-As the electrical industry ramps up its green technology initiatives, more than 120,000 electrician jobs are slated to become available nationwide between 2014 and 2024.
+As the electrical industry continues its progress on green technology and energy efficiency initiatives, more than 800,000 electrician jobs are slated to become available nationwide by 2026*.
 Many will focus on alternative energy technologies like fuel cells, photovoltaic systems and wind turbines and their applications in residential and commercial settings.
-The profession of electrician was also recently tabbed for “Green/Increased Demand” in occupational database Onetonline.org.
+The profession of electrician has also been tabbed as “Green/Increased Demand” in occupational database Onetonline.org.

-Lincoln Tech Schools Offer Training for Solar Energy Careers
+Lincoln Tech Programs Include Career Skills for the Solar Energy Industry

-To help meet demand, Lincoln Tech offers hands-on solar energy training through its Electrical and Renewable Technology programs at three of its campuses: East Windsor, New Britain and Shelton, all in Connecticut.
-Students perform real work in labs and shop classes on wiring connector boxes, service panels, light fixtures and alarm systems.
+To help meet demand, Lincoln Tech includes hands-on solar energy practice in its Electrical and Renewable Technology programs at three of its campuses: East Windsor, New Britain and Shelton, all in Connecticut.
+Students perform work in labs and shop classes on wiring connector boxes, service panels, light fixtures and alarm systems.
 Training also builds experience in residential, industrial and commercial wiring on circuit boards, lights, switches and appliances.
+One hundred lab and classroom hours are dedicated to courses on “green” photo-voltaic systems.
 After graduation and licensing, electricians can pursue solar energy careers as independent contractors or work with residential, commercial or industrial construction firms across the nation.

-This year, power up your own career prospects – get plugged into hands-on training for solar energy careers at Lincoln Tech’s Connecticut campuses!
+Put your potential to work and power up your own career prospects – get plugged into hands-on training for careers in solar energy at Lincoln Tech’s Connecticut campuses!